 Wait, if GamerGate supporters aren’t allowed to define their movement, then why does the media get that privilege?
 How exactly does the ability of any jackass to sign up for a Twitter account mean GamerGaters are “basically condoning it and allowing it and boosting” threats and harassment?
 Why is it so easy to find examples of GamerGate supporters condemning (and reporting) threats and harassment?
 With no leaders to decide anything, how did this leaderless social movement decide it would remain leaderless and unorganized?

-I presume Grant has been on the Internet long enough to know that Twitter hashtag campaigns don’t have leaders.
+I presume Grant has been on the Internet long enough to know that Twitter hashtag campaigns don’t have leaders or a vetting process.
 People see something going on and decide to join in.
-A few months ago, women took the opportunity with the YesAllWomen hashtag to describe the “obstacle course of sexual menace,” to quote Jordan Klepper, though which they navigate daily.
+A few months ago, many women took the opportunity with #YesAllWomen to describe the “obstacle course of sexual menace,” to quote Jordan Klepper, though which they navigate daily.
 No one made the idiotic suggestion that the movement was intentionally remaining “leaderless” and “amorphous” so asinine nonsense could be freely posted in news publications and the Twitterverse.

 BOB: IS there any public face.
 Is there anyone who is willing to attach his – I assume his – to this whole supposed scandal.

+While he makes much of the various right-wingers who’ve attached themselves to GamerGate, Grant ignores GamerGate’s wider diversity.
 In Dan Auerbach’s Oct.
-28 Slate stratagem for tricking the Grangerfords and the Sheperdsons of GamerGate into stopping, he lists the failed tactics GamerGate critics, among which is the “[c]onvenient erasure of Gamergate’s many female, LGBTQ, and minority members, however wrong they may be.”
+28 Slate stratagem for tricking the Grangerfords and the Sheperdsons of GamerGate into stopping, he lists the failed tactics of GamerGate critics, among which is the “[c]convenient erasure of Gamergate’s many female, LGBTQ, and minority members, however wrong they may be.”
 Here are some of those folks who’ve added their names and faces in support of GamerGate, including game developers and journalists who Grant has ignored.
 My favorite example is game dev David Jaffe who was for GamerGate, before announcing that he feels he has to condemn it (but is still supports it).

-To end, I’d like to ask you to compare Bob Garfield’s interview with Chris Grant with this On the Media piece on news coverage of Israel-Palestine (audio, 24 minutes, transcript here).
+To end, I’d like to ask you to compare Bob Garfield’s interview with Chris Grant with this On the Media piece on featuring ad debate between two journalists about news coverage of Israel-Palestine.
 Moderating a debate between two seemingly intractable sides of a controversial issue is harder than agreeing with someone over how much you agree with them, but the listener comes away with a far deeper understanding of the issues.
 (I found Friedman’s conspiratorial view that reporters covering the Gaza war went out of their way to avoid shooting footage and photos of Hamas fighters unconvincing, but his point about erroneously simplistic narratives is well-taken.)